Michael-Yee/data_science/blogs/fraud_detection.md

 ### Dataset

 To train a machine learning model, sometime you will need three datasets, where the data is unique to each dataset.
-The following is a suggested percentage and a brief description for each dataset:
+The following is a suggested percentage (when you have a small dataset) and a brief description for each dataset:

 ```
 	Train - 80% of the data - used to train your model